TexasInstruments/edgeai-tidl-tools/README.md

    ```
    For more details, see the [Cross Compilation](scripts/build/README.md#cross-compilation).

-### Running on TI SOC
+### Running on TI SoC

 > **Important:** Before running any examples, ensure that you have properly set up the \<SOC\> environment variables.
 Missing environment variables are a common cause of errors.

-**Model compilation cannot be performed on TI SOC, only inference is supported**.
+**Model compilation cannot be performed on TI SoC; only inference is supported**.

 1. **Transfer compiled model artifacts**:
-   Models must be compiled on an X86 PC first, and then the models and model-artifacts can be transferred to the TI SOC for inference.
+   Models must be compiled on an x86 PC first, and then the models and model-artifacts can be transferred to the TI SoC for inference.

    If using NFS mount, the model and model-artifacts will already be accessible, else follow the steps below to copy over the compiled artifacts